sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 Put the above file onto your system at `/etc/systemd/system/nym-gateway.service`.

+If you want to enable statistics mode, the start command would be:
+`ExecStart=/home/nym/nym-gateway run --id supergateway --enabled-statistics true`

 Change the path in `ExecStart` to point at your gateway binary (`nym-gateway`), and the `User` so it is the user you are running as.

 If you have built nym on your server, and your username is `jetpanther`, then the start command might look like this:

 `ExecStart=/home/jetpanther/nym/target/release/nym-gateway run --id your-id`.
 Basically, you want the full `/path/to/nym-gateway run --id whatever-your-node-id-is`

 Then run: